-Poker, Hold’Em-style flow, and baccarat mechanics—each tuned for throughput and a common pot.
+Poker, baccarat-style play, and mod-10 “closest to 1”—each tuned for throughput and a common pot.

 specialty games